ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     </figure>
     </div>

-Now if we test it--everything works correctly!
+Now if we test it, everything works correctly.
 But it sure looks plain and that feels bad.
 Let's add more effects to improve this.

 #### Creating the Opening and Locked Effects